 - The expenses for the lawsuit,

 If a plaintiff filed a lawsuit for one or more of those eight reasons and the defendant was not specifically an individual or a corporation, the plaintiff could only recover:

 This meant that business organizations such as limited liability companies (LLCs), limited partnerships, limited liability partnerships, professional entities, professional associations, and professional limited liability companies did not have to pay plaintiff’s attorney’s fees under the same circumstances that an individual or corporation would have to.

 —See Tex.
 Civ.
 Prac.
 Rem.
 Code § 38.001 (prior to 2021 amendment)

 You can now win your attorney’s fees, expenses for the lawsuit, and the amount of the claim against defendants who are individuals or business organizations if you sue for one of those eight reasons.

-However, the Texas Legislature specified that you cannot win your attorney’s fees if the defendant is:
+However, the Texas Legislature specified that you cannot win your attorney’s fees for those cases if the defendant is a:

 How Does It Affect Your Business?

 Let’s presume that you’re a member of an LLC that owns a restaurant.
 The restaurant manager wants to a hire a world-famous head chef, but the head chef wants more than just a salary.
 In fact, her attorney drew up a contract and sends it to you.
 After glancing over it, you sign it in your capacity as a member.

 Three-weeks later, you get a call from her attorney.
 It turns out you should have read that contract a little closer.
 Despite the contract, the restaurant manager refuses to hire the head chef’s little brother as a sous chef because the restaurant has a sous chef with 20 years of experience.